ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 }
 ```

-To construct this as a SelfDescribingJson:
+To construct this as a `SelfDescribingJson`:

 ```java
 // Create a Map of the data you want to include...